geminabox/geminabox/README.markdown

       Description:
         Push a gem up to your GemInABox

+##
+    Add this line to your Rakefile for a rally:publish task.

+    require 'geminabox/rake_task'

 ## Licence

 Fork it, mod it, choose it, use it, make it better.
 All under the [do what the fuck you want to + beer/pizza public license][WTFBPPL].